AikoPanel/AikoPanel-Docs/aikopanel/deploy/update.md

 # Update AikoPanel

+## Recommended Update

+- Turn on Developer Mode in the Cloudflare if you are using it.

 ## Update Release

 - After logging in to the server via SSH, access the site path such as: /www/wwwroot/ Your site domain name.